 Habitability Issues in the Unit

-In addition, you’ll also want to respond to maintenance requests within a reasonable period of time.
+In addition, the landlord will also want to respond to maintenance requests within a reasonable period of time.

 Harassment by the Landlord

-As a landlord, you also know that respecting the privacy of your tenant is of the utmost importance.
-You don’t want to barge in unannounced, as that would mean violating their right to peace and quiet.
+As a landlord, you also know that respecting the privacy of your tenants is of the utmost importance.
+Landlords don’t want to barge in unannounced, as that would mean violating their right to peace and quiet.

 Texas landlord-tenant law requires that landlords provide their tenants with notice prior to entering rented premises.
 While it doesn’t specify the exact amount, a 24-hours’ advance notice often suffices with most tenants.